An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: General Equations with a Zeroth-Order Term

-Now suppose that $\phi$ is smooth and compactly supported, $w-\phi$ has a local minimum of zero at $x$, and suppose also that $w-\phi(y)>0$ for all $y\neq x$.
-The first coordinate of $x$ is in some interval $[2k-1,2k+1]$, and we consider a few possible cases.
-We first treat the case when $2k+1>x>2k$.
-It follows then that $w$ is smooth in a neighborhood of $x$, $Dw(x)=D\phi(x)$, and $w$ is positive and bounded away from zero.
-Then we have:
+First we notice by inspection that $w$ as constructed is lower-semi-continuous.
+Now suppose that $(w-\phi)(y)$ has a local minimum of zero at some $x$ and that $w(y)>\phi(y)$ for all $y\neq x$.
+Without loss of generality we may assume that $\phi$ is smooth and compactly supported in a ball of volume equal to $1$.
+We deal with three cases.

-and for appropriate choices of the functions $\gamma,\epsilon$ and function $s(k)$ and for appropriate decay of $f(x)$.
-When $x$ is an even integer, the desired inequality follows since $\phi\leq 0$ always in this case, $f=0$, and $w=0$.
-When $2k-1<x<2k$, the inequality is proven as in the first case.
-Lastly, if $x$ is an odd-integer, the result again holds for sufficiently decaying $f$.
-Thus, $w$ is a viscosity supersolution of our equation, which we can choose in $L^p$ for any finite $p>n/2$ for appropriate choices of $\gamma, \epsilon, s(k)$.
-Now, the viscosity solution guaranteed by our Perron-type theorem is dominated by the function $w\in L^p$ for any finite $p>n/2$.\\\\ For clarity, we make the case when $n=3$ and $x$ is an odd integer, say $x=2k-1$ very explicit.
-We have $\phi(y)<s(k)$ for all $y\neq x$.
-For any $\delta>0$ we can write

-If we let $s(k)$ be any absolutely summable sequence going to zero and $\delta(k)^3=s(k)^2$, then since $\phi(2k-1)<s(k)$ for all $k$ by assumption, the nonlocal part can be made negligible in size, according to the smallness of the sum of $s(k)$.
-On the other hand, the local part of the integral is well controlled by $\phi(x)$.
-Thus, verifying the supersolution condition at $x=2k-1$ amounts to showing